2023 Saskatchewan Roughriders season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2023 CFL draft took place on May 2, 2023.
 The Roughriders had eight selections in the eight-round draft, with an additional seventh-round pick and the loss of a fifth-round pick.
 The team had the third selection in each round of the draft after finishing third-last in the 2022 league standings, not including traded picks.